 Abhjit Mukherjee says Delhi gangrape protesters ‘dented-painted’ women, President asks him to apologise

-"Those who are coming in the name of students in the rallies, sundori, sundori mahila (beautiful women), highly dented and painted," Abhijit Mukherjee, an MP from Jangipur seat which the President had vacated before his election, told a vernacular news channel.
+Abhijit Mukherjee, an MP from Jangipur, told a TV news channel that "those who are coming in the name of students in the rallies, sundori, sundori mahila (beautiful women), highly dented and painted".

 Admitting that there are lapses in handling rape cases in states, Chavan said "we all have to do our bit to change the situation".

 "In our respective states, we are taking steps to review.
 Things are not good (in all states).
 Lot of pending cases," said Chavan who reviewed the rape cases in Maharashtra with state Home Minister, Women and Child Minister and senior officials on Tuesday.

 "What people really want is speedy justice.
 I don't know what parliament will decide about enhancing the punishment," he said on the sidelines of the National Development Council meeting here.